Deinacrida fallai: Behaviour

 Adult D. fallai live a relatively nomadic lifestyle, moving from tree to tree periodically.
 They are nocturnal in their general activities such as ecdysis, feeding, and oviposition, but mate during the day.
 They occur as solitary individuals and spend their day sitting among tree branches.
 Although D. fallai are one of the largest/heaviest insect species, they have relatively agile movements and are easily able to jump long distances up and down tree trunks and branches.
 They can also move quickly if they are disturbed, however, their initial reactions to disturbance is usually to freeze.
 This in an effective response to predators that rely mostly on visual cues.
 In general, males are more aggressive than females and males have been observed displaying sexual aggression towards other males during copulation.

-When D. fallai are scared or annoyed they raise their hind legs vertically over their head.
-They also quickly move their legs up and down to make a crackling or rasping sound over their stridulatory apparatus for the duration of annoyance.
+When D. fallai are threatened or disturbed they raise their hind legs vertically over their head.
+They also quickly move their legs up and down to make a crackling or rasping sound over their stridulatory apparatus for the duration of disturbance.
 This fearsome display strongly deters any potential predators.

 Nymphs up to the fifth instar display protective behaviours by burrowing head first into the soil, leaving only their hind tibia and tarsi exposed.

 Distribution and habitat

-Deinacrida fallai has a limited distribution and is only known to exist on the rat-free Poor Knights Islands.
+Deinacrida fallai has a limited distribution and is known to exist only on the rat-free Poor Knights Islands.
 They are common on the two large islands, Aorangi and Tawhiti Rahi.
 D. fallai scat/frass has also been found on Archway Island, although no definite specimens have been recorded from here.
 There have been no other records of its presence on neighboring islands or from the North Island of New Zealand.
 They are forest dwelling, arboreal insects, spending most of their time on tree trunks and branches at night.
 During the day they spend their time above ground, perching in foliage or hiding in the lose bark of pohutukawa.
 They thrive in the undisturbed pohutukawa forests on these islands where they co-exist with low to moderate density populations of tuatara.
 Although they are arboreal, they do also venture to the ground for oviposition, and have been found under stones in the forest.